Posted by ESPN.com's Tim Griffin

 The Longhorns struggled early as Ohio State won the battle in the trenches early in the game, piling up an early 135-2 edge in rushing yardage in the first half.
 But Ohio State needed to produce more points as the Buckeyes had 22 plays in Texas territory but produced only six points.
 Texas was limited to minus-9 yards rushing as running backs Chris Ogbonnaya and Cody Johnson produced only 10 yards.

-But the Longhorns took control in the second half, accounting for two touchdowns on their first three drives of the second half to claim the lead.
+But the Longhorns took control in the second half, accounting for two touchdowns on their first three drives of the second half to claim the lead after their early struggles.
 The biggest reason was a no-huddle offense that flummoxed the Buckeyes' defense.

 Texas also did a better job on massive Ohio State tailback Chris Wells, who rushed for a game-high 105 yards but produced only nine of them in the second half.
 Wells struggled with injuries and missed the fourth quarter.